 Most importantly, the best way to bring traffic to your website through Pinterest is to create value for your clients / customers.

-What solution can you offer to the problem they’re facing?
+- What solution does your business (or the content your create) offer to the problem they are facing?

-By preemptively answering these questions for your audience, you are increasing the chances of your business being put in front of them.
+By thinking through these questions and creating pins that answer them, you are increasing the chances of your business being put in front of them.
 I encourage you to think outside of the box for ways that you can do this.

 For example, one of the greatest ways I have brought traffic to my website is through my color palette pins (maybe you found me this way!?).
 Often times business owners considering re-branding might search for a color palette for inspiration for their re-brand or the vision for their business.
 If they come across my color palettes and like them, they might click through to my website and end up hiring me for the re-brand.